Dubai VARA License

 - Lending and Borrowing Services;

-- VA Management and Investment Services;
+- VA Management and Investment Services; and

-- VA Transfer and Settlement Services;
+- VA Transfer and Settlement Services.

 AML Compliance under VARA